Skip to main content

 Only Zoia / Shutterstock

 A craft that is extremely popular with tweens and teens is bracelet making.
 Swifties aren’t the only ones who love to make and trade those friendship bracelets.
 It’s a big thing with tweens and teens and not just during summer camp.
 If you’re looking for a relaxing Christmas craft you and your teen can do together, try bracelet making.
-There are plenty of bracelet-making kits on Esty and Amazon to help get you started unless your teen is already a master.
+There are plenty of bracelet-making kits on Esty and Amazon to help get you started unless your teen is already a master and has a stash in the closet.

 The holiday season opens the door for all sorts of Christmasy color combinations, but the bracelet designs don’t have to just feature holiday hues.
 Beaded bracelets are still all the rage, but string bracelets are trendy too.
 These handmade bracelets also make fabulous stocking stuffers.